PrajjwalP/PrajjwalP/README.md

 👋 Hello there.
 I'm Prajjwal Patel:boy:
 I live in Bengaluru, currently studying Big Data Analytics at St. Joseph's College:school:
-I have developed myself on the internet for over 2 years now.👀
+I have developed myself on the internet for over the years now.👀
 I’m looking to collaborate💞️ on data science prospects.